EOP-OMB/payment-accuracy/website/pages/programs/fcc-telecommunications-relay-service.md

     Inability_to_Access_Data: 0.0
 - Actions_Taken:
   - Action_Taken: Planned
+    Action_Type: Automation
+    Completion_Date: FY2023
+    Description_Action_Taken: TRSUI calculates the provider distribution amounts based upon the minutes submitted and the current rate in the database.
+Calculations are randomly checked by signers when reviewing distribution documents.
+TRS will continue to rely on the system calculations unless errors arise.
+    Mitigation_Strategy: app1_1
+  - Action_Taken: Planned
     Action_Type: Training
     Completion_Date: FY2023
     Description_Action_Taken: A discussion took place with the process owner of the